awsdocs/amazon-dynamodb-developer-guide/doc_source/PointInTimeRecovery.md

 # Point\-in\-Time Recovery for DynamoDB<a name="PointInTimeRecovery"></a>

 You can create on\-demand backups of your Amazon DynamoDB tables, or you can enable continuous backups using point\-in\-time recovery\.
-For more information about on\-demand backups, see [On\-Demand Backup and Restore for DynamoDB](BackupRestore.md)\.
+For more information about on\-demand backups, see [Using On\-Demand Backup and Restore for DynamoDB](BackupRestore.md)\.

 Point\-in\-time recovery helps protect your DynamoDB tables from accidental write or delete operations\.
 With point\-in\-time recovery, you don't have to worry about creating, maintaining, or scheduling on\-demand backups\.
 For example, suppose that a test script writes accidentally to a production DynamoDB table\.
 With point\-in\-time recovery, you can restore that table to any point in time during the last 35 days\.
 DynamoDB maintains incremental backups of your table\.